jadevanh/healthyrecipes-analysis/README.md

 ---
 To start the cleaning process, we merged the two data sets, 'interactions' and 'recipes' on the `id` column which links the reviews and ratings of recipes with the information about the recipe from the recipe dataset.

-To follow, we have taken all recipes with rating '0', denoting that there was no rating for that particular interaction.
+To follow, we have taken all recipes with rating '0', denoting that there was no rating for that particular interaction, and replaced them with nAn values.
 Below are the distribution of recipes before and after the drop.

-**INSERT HERE BEFORE AND AFTER DIST**
+<iframe
+  src="assets/ratingRaw.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/ratingClean.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 After this, we chose to create the column 'avg_rating` which distributes the avg of the ratings for each recipe